 Steven Glickstein has been a Kaye Scholer Partner since 1985.
-He is a member of the Product Liability and Counseling Practice.
-During his 36 years of practice, Steve has been involved in some of the most highly publicized product liability litigation matters, including class actions that involve diverse products such as pharmaceuticals, medical devices, agricultural pesticides, blood products, asbestos, tobacco, and other products.
+He is a member of the Product Liability Litigation and Counseling Group.
+During his 38 years of practice, Steve has been involved in some of the most highly publicized product liability litigation matters, including class actions that involve diverse products such as pharmaceuticals, medical devices, agricultural pesticides, blood products, asbestos, tobacco and other products.
 Steve served as Chair of the practice for 25 years during which time the team was recognized as the best product liability practice in the country by numerous publications, including Chambers and Partners (2008) and The American Lawyer (2006), as a result of its “unparalleled expertise in cutting edge product liability defense work.”全部显示

 Steve has written and lectured extensively on product liability class actions, and has testified before the Advisory Committee on Civil Rules concerning proposed changes to the federal class action rules.
 He has successfully opposed class certification in numerous cases, including In re American Medical Systems, Inc., 75 F.3d 1069 (6th Cir.
 1996), where the Sixth Circuit granted a writ of mandamus to decertify a class.
 Steve has also defended class action settlements, including international settlements.
 In one international class action settlement with 50,000 potential claimants, he designed, supervised the implementation of, and successfully defended the adequacy of a massive class notice program in the United States, Canada, Europe, Asia, Australia, Latin America and the Middle East.

-As a member of the Product Liability practice, Steve has been continuously recognized as a leading attorney by Chambers USA.
-In the 2012 publication, Chambers quoted a client as stating that the team is compiled of “absolute experts and incredible strategic thinkers.
-They have the ability to understand their client and what we are most concerned about, and getting to the objective in the most cost-effective and efficient manner while ensuring you get the results you want.”
-In 2012, Euromoney’s inaugural Life Sciences Guide included Steve in a list of “Life Science Stars,” and The International Who’s Who of Life Sciences Lawyers, 2010 recognized him as one of the world’s 12 “Most Highly Regarded Individuals” in the Life Sciences field.
+As a member of the Product Liability Group, Steve has been continuously recognized as a leading attorney by Chambers USA.
+In the 2013 publication, Chambers quoted a client as stating that the team is “incredibly creative and receptive.
+The product result is absolutely perfect and they tend to be very strategic.”
+Clients highlighted Steve as a “key individual” in the products and mass torts space for being “very good at strategic thinking,” and “collaborative, informative, and responsive.”
+In 2012 and 2013, Euromoney’s LMG Life Sciences Guide included Steve in a list of “Life Science Stars,” and The International Who’s Who of Life Sciences Lawyers 2010 recognized him as one of the world’s 12 “Most Highly Regarded Individuals” in the Life Sciences field.
 In 2014, he was recognized as a “National Litigation Star” and a “Local (New York) Litigation Star” in Product Liability in Euromoney’s Benchmark Litigation guide.
 Recently, Steve has been accredited by Who’s Who Legal 2013 for his work in life sciences and product liability defense.
 He was also recognized as a leader in New York Product Liability Litigation by The Best Lawyers in America 2013.

 - Steve has served as national counsel in seven MDL litigations and many state court coordinations.

-- Steve currently serves as national counsel to Boston Scientific in medical device litigation.
+- Steve served as national counsel to Boston Scientific in medical device litigation.

 - Steve was lead counsel to Pfizer in Viagra litigation, winning summary judgment in seven cases alleging that Viagra causes heart attacks, including affirmances of all three summary judgments that were appealed.
 Selig v.
 Pfizer Inc., 735 N.Y.S.
 2d 549 (N.Y.
 App.
 Div.-1st Dept. 2002).
 More recently, his team won summary judgment on claims that Viagra can cause permanent vision loss, “effectively ending” the litigation, according to the MDL judge.
 In re Viagra Products Liability Litigation, 658 F. Supp 2nd 936 (D. Minn.
 Aug.
 19, 2009) (MDL); In re Viagra Products Liability Litigation, 658 F. Supp 2nd 950(D. Minn.
 Aug.
 19, 2009)